yvt/openspades/README.md

    cmake .. -DCMAKE_BUILD_TYPE=RelWithDebInfo && make
    ```

-4. Launching the game (follow the steps either A or B)
+4. Launch the game (follow the steps either A or B)

    **4.A.1.
 Install OpenSpades (recommended):**